dgaydukov/cert-aws/files/sa.md

 By default logs stored for 90 days and only management events stored.
 If you need longer you should create trail.
 Trail stores data in s3, you have to analyze it yourself (usually using Athena).
 By default trail collects data from all regions.
 You can create single region trail [only from cli](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.html#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single).
 So there is no way to create single-region trail from console.
+When aws launch new region, in case of all region trail - new trail would be created in newly launched region.
 Log file validation - guaranty that logs were not tampered with.
 Mare sure your s3 bucket has correct write policy, otherwise CT won't be able to store logs there.
 You can deliver CT logs to CloudWatch, in this case CT would deliver logs to s3 & CloudWatch logs.